curious-toad/jeneo/_events/_defaults.md

 google_map_embed_code _text:
 _comments:
   title: Add a title for the event.
+  description: Add a meta description for SEO.
   event-lable: Select a lable (category) for the event.
 (You can manage labels on the Event Lables editor.)
   introduction_text: Add a short introduction.
-This appears in larger text on the event listing and as the synopsis on the events homepage. .
+This appears in larger text on the event listing and as the synopsis on the events homepage.
   header_image: Add an image for the event.
   start_date_datetime: Select the start date and time for the event.
   end_date_datetime: If the event spans multiple days, add the end date and time.
 (If single day leave blank.)